UtahRails, Silver

 In an attempt to stop the drain on government gold reserves, President Grover Cleveland summoned an emergency session of Congress on August 7, 1893, for the repeal of the Sherman Silver Purchase Act of 1890.

 As already noted, the Sherman Silver Purchase Act of 1890 had required the government to buy millions of ounces of silver monthly.
-With the repeal of the Act of 1890, the biggest buyer of silver was gone.
-The government suddenly stopped buying silver, causing the market price to collapse from $1.16 per ounce to around $0.60 within a year.
+With the repeal of the Act of 1890, the U. S. government as the biggest buyer of silver, simply stopped buying silver.
+The market price of silver collapsed from $1.16 per ounce to around $0.60 within a year.
 A national economic depression was sparked largely by the collapse of silver prices.

 The Panic of 1893 was a fundamental shift for Utah mines that ended Utah's "Silver Age" and forced the mining industry to reinvent itself.
 Across Utah, mines that were only profitable at "government prices" shut down overnight.
 Production in districts like Tintic, Bingham Canyon and Park City plummeted by over 30 percent.
 The mines that survived were those that produced silver as a byproduct, along with copper and lead, rather than those that mined only silver.